Madonna and religion: Impact in popular culture

 American professor Arthur Asa Berger described that she has raised many questions about religion.
-The advent of music video "Like a Prayer" marked alone, to inspire "leading" cultural studies theorists, musicologists, and philosophers, from Susan McClary to Mark C. Taylor to explore new ways of addressing works' religious meanings.
+The advent of music video "Like a Prayer" marked alone, to inspire "leading" cultural studies theorists, musicologists, and philosophers, from Susan McClary to Mark C. Taylor to explore new ways of addressing works' religious meanings, according to authors of Religion and Popular Culture (2016).

 Less impressed have been the authors who compared the influence of popular culture as a whole with a perceived decline of some religious ideologies, or particularly Catholicism, but put Madonna within the cultural industry.
 In Edward Said and the Religious Effects of Culture (2000), William David Hart, addressed Edward Said and Theodor W. Adorno perspectives of ideologies.
-He uses the singer, as many people know about her, but "have not a clue" about who the Sistine Madonna is.
+He uses the singer, as many people know about her, but "have not a clue" about who the Sistine is.
 Joel Martin in Screening The Sacred (2018), also said that religion has become a simple one topic, and not a particularly one.
 He perceives that critics, seem to assume that religion has declined in importance in the modern age of advanced capitalism, and the critical action is elsewhere—with Madonna, not the madonna—.
 Graham Howes, a sociologist of religion, explored in The Art of the Sacred (2006), the "altered" meanings, describing "a strong case could be made for the dominant imagery of contemporary Western culture being neither primarily visual nor verbal but essentially audiovisual —the singer Madonna, rather than the madonna—.
-In Changing Fashion (2007), authors discussed while mentioned Madonna, that in value systems of modern culture, "nothing is sacred, everyhing is marketable".
+In Changing Fashion (2007), authors commented "nothing is sacred, everything is marketable"; they also mentioned Madonna within the book.